VeryLittleGravitas/CDTADPQ/readme.md

 n.
 Developed automated unit tests for their code;

 o.
 Setup or used a continuous integration system to automate the running of tests and continuously deployed their code to their IaaS or PaaS provider;

+**We are currently automatically and continuously deploying the master branch to [https://vlg-ctdadpq.herokuapp.com]().
+See the following [Issue](https://github.com/VeryLittleGravitas/CDTADPQ/issues/3) for initial setup.**

 p.
 Setup or used configuration management;